Electricity for Engineers

 One-hour tutorial every week will go through worked examples to prepare the class for examination.

 All lab related works should be completed within the allocated three-hour session.
-Consult Moodle page for detail information regarding labs.
+Consult Moodle page for detailed information regarding labs.

 Online quizzes are available online through Moodle and are assessed.
 Have as many attempts as you like.
 You are advised to attempt the online quizzes as soon as you complete the recorded lecture to find out the gap in learning.
 That way you can make the best use of the coming lecture/tutorial slots to fill-up the gap in understanding.